h3nnn4n/h3nnn4n-sc2-ai/TapiocaBot/TapiocaBot/Ideas.md

 - Versus terran find a way to deal with the tanks
 - Versus zerg (hjax specially) find a way to deal with mass lings
 - Improve retreat code
+- Avoid microing back into static defense range
+- Add a failsafe to the worker scouting logic so it doesnt kill all the workers while trying to scout
+- Micro scouting workers to keep they alive for as long as possible

 ## FIXME